CarolGitonga/News-API/README.md

 <p>A News-API application that helps list and preview news articles from various sources as well as display current headlines on home page.</p>

 ## Installation Requirements
-Make sure you have access to a browser
+* Make sure you have access to a browser.
-Make sure you have access to the internet
+* Make sure you have access to the internet.
-Create a GitHub account
+* Create a GitHub account.

 ## Technology Used
-Flask
+* Flask
-CSS
+* CSS
-Bootstrap
+* Bootstrap
-Python
+* Python

 ## Licence